-Epic Systems Corp. is one of the largest providers of health information technology, used primarily by large U.S. hospitals and health systems to access, organize, store and share patient medical records.
+Epic Systems is one of the largest providers of health information technology, used primarily by large U.S. hospitals and health systems to access, organize, store and share electronic medical records.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 The company has a reputation as both a technological leader and one that comes with an expensive price -- sometimes more than $1 billion -- for its products and related installations.

 Started in 1979 by computer programmer Judy Faulkner, who is now the company's CEO, Epic is a privately held company offering products tailored to address various aspects of medical center operations, including population health management, patient engagement and revenue cycle management.

 Since the federal government established electronic health record incentive programs in 2009 to promote the adoption of EHRs through meaningful use of the technology, Epic has seen its client base grow.

 In 2017, the Milwaukee Journal Sentinel reported that Epic employed 9,700 people and earned revenue of $2.5 billion in 2016.

 Epic has created an imaginative corporate campus in Verona, Wis., that includes features such as a large treehouse, beautiful outdoor settings and a faux subway station indoors.
 The company hosts thousands of visitors at a user conference each year at its headquarters, with a highlight being what costume Faulkner will don during her keynote (past choices included a wizard and Lucille Ball).